DeSagunMariaCyril/Fruit-Catcher/README.md

 Local Development Environment This section provides an overview of my development environment during the creation of the code.

-I used macOS 14.3.1 and wrote the game in Python.
-I chose Python version 3.10, which is the Long-Term Support (LTS) version, as it is widely supported by most libraries.
+I chose Python version 3.13.1, the latest stable version, as it is widely supported by most libraries.
 No additional specialized software was required for this project.

 Hardware Specifications
 Laptop Specifications